 Conventional media wisdom says that you should plan for your message to be seen at least 3 times or, using industry terminology, 3+.
 In reality, conventional wisdom is not always right.

 What works today.

 In the past, the industry convention was to prioritise a degree of frequency over reach.
-The belief was that no matter what the message and the audience targeting, without frequency in delivering those messages, you wouldn’t be able to develop the relationship/brand recall needed to have your customers take action.
+The belief was that no matter what the message and target audience, without frequency in delivering those messages, you wouldn’t be able to develop the relationship or the brand recall needed to have your customers take action.